knetsov91/social-network/README.md

 <h2>Project overview</h2>
 <p>Project implement social network where people can create,like posts chat with other people.
 Microservice architecture is used where
 main functionalities related to posts, users, authentication etc. are in separate projects.
 These services are consumed from front-end SPA application implemented using React UI Javascript library.
-For data persistance SQL and NoSQL databases are used i.e MongoDb, PostgreSQL.JWT is used for authentication and authorization.
+For data persistence SQL and NoSQL databases are used i.e. MongoDb, PostgreSQL.
+JWT is used for authentication and authorization.
+Redis NoSQL datastore is used in some microservices as cache to offload pressure from the RDBMS.
+WebSocket protocol is used in some microservices for real-time communication.
+Observability is implemented by using Prometheus to collect and query metrics from microservices and Grafana for their visualization.
+Kafka is used for asynchronous communication between some microservices.

 </p>